Serhii-Bolhovskyi/green-spaces/README.md

 ### Contact Form Validation and Submission

-This project includes a robust contact form with the following features:

 1. **Dynamic Contact Number Generation**:
     - A unique contact number is generated each time the form is used.
 This number is included in the form submission to ensure each email has a unique identifier.